 Since returning to her native Chicago, Diana has helmed programs for the likes of Japonais, Le Colonial, Le Passage, and Fox & Obel; facilitated programs for the Wine Discount Center; and peddled wine for Vin Divino.
 As a consultant she’s built the opening wine program for several Chicagoland and Bay Area retailers; and her restaurant wine lists have won multiple Awards of Excellence from The Wine Spectator.
 As an educator she’s taught a seven-week wine course at The University of Chicago, and for the last nine years served as the Wine Director and Educator for The Chopping Block Cooking Schools, where she still teaches the six week series she originated, The Wine Academy at The Chopping Block.

 Diana holds the Advanced Certificate with the London-based Wine & Spirits Education and Trust, which is the educational arm of the Masters of Wine.
-She is currently half way through its Diploma Program, which is the last rung on the educational ladder before being invited to sit for the Master of Wine exam, which she intends to attempt (in her copious free time).
+She is currently half way through its Diploma Program, which is the last rung on the educational ladder before being invited to sit for the Master of Wine exam, which she intends to attempt one day (in her copious free time).
 Diana lives in Evanston with her husband and three little guys: two human, one canine.

 Sunday: Noon-6 PM

 Tuesday-Thursday: Noon-8 PM

 Our wine bar is OPEN!
 We now serve wine, beer, and cider by the glass, in addition to cheese and charcuterie plates.

 “Diana is someone who knows wine and knows how to use it, without offending you or your senses.
 She’s clever as a Cabernet, hilarious as a homemade white Zinfandel, and effervescent as a bottle of bubbly.
 Diana will make you a lifelong friend of wine and will become a great friend at the same time.”